Flush with funding, Instacart accelerates US expansion

 Our biggest cost is payment to our shoppers, meaning the labor cost.
 In addition to that, we factor in credit card fees, transactional costs, insurance we have to pay which is worker’s comp and auto insurance, Costco memberships we buy and appeasement costs, which are when someone does not get exactly what they wanted and we work to make that right.

-Ultimately, how are you going to give VC’s those blockbuster returns they look for in a deal?
+Ultimately, how are you going to give VCs those blockbuster returns they look for in a deal?

 We have a data science and engineering team working to make sure our delivery is super efficient.
 That’s powerful and improving all the time.
 And we’ve been really thoughtful about choosing the markets we’re in.
 We know this works, absolutely, throughout the country.
 Not just the top 10 most populous cities.
 The funding allows us to go out, take the economic model we built and as we scale we make more money.
 It’s really straightforward.Featured Image: Instacart